ketacea/ansible/Readme.md

 # introduction

-Ansible provides a simple way to deploy, manage and configure the ketaops platform.
+Ansible provides a simple way to deploy, manage and configure the Ketacea platform.
 Specifically this repository:

-- Installs KetaOps Platform packages
+- Installs Ketacea Platform packages
 - Provides configuration options

 the services that can be installed from this repository are: